Mysteryem/Archipelago-ahit/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 The item is immediately added to your unlocked Extras/Characters/Stud count.
 A text display in-game may show what the received item was.

-Studs are added to your total accumulated Studs rather than your in-level Studs, so the effect of receiving Studs is not noticeable without returning to the Cantina.
-The received studs are multiplied by your maximum possible score multiplier.
+Studs are added to your in-level studs if you are a Chapter in Free Play, otherwise the sutds are added directly to your save file's total accumulated Studs.
+The received studs are multiplied by your maximum possible score multiplier and multiplied by a further 2x for characters with a Power Up active (double score zones do not affect received studs currently).

 ## Can I play offline?